Shivangdubey7/LDU-Factorisation/README.md

 - To test changes quickly, run a local static server (e.g., `python -m http.server`) and open the desired HTML file.
 - If adding dependencies or building a more advanced app, consider adding a package manager (npm) and a build workflow.

-## License

-This repository does not currently include a license file.
-If you want to apply an open-source license (e.g., MIT), add a `LICENSE` file to the project root.

-## Contact / Credits

-- Repository owner: Shivangdubey7
-- If you want me to add this README to the repository (commit it), I can prepare the commit message and push it — tell me if you'd like me to create the file directly in the repository.

 Enjoy exploring LDU factorisation!